Road Reclamation

 What are the Benefits of Road Reclamation?

-Reclamation saves resources - Rather than source new materials, Reclamation uses the existing materials.
+Reclamation saves resources.
+Rather than source new materials, reclamation uses the existing materials.
 This recycling is more beneficial to our environment, both in terms of reusing material and in terms of reduced fuel costs.

-Reclamation creates more durable roads - The stronger base created during Reclamation creates a solid foundation for longer-lasting, more durable roads that don’t suffer from cracks, holes, or ruts.
-Better roads mean safer travels, less time in traffic, and reduced road construction costs.
+Reclamation creates more durable roads.
+The stronger base created during reclamation creates a solid foundation for longer-lasting, more durable roads that don’t suffer from cracks, holes or ruts.
+Better roads mean safer travels, less time in traffic and reduced road construction costs.

 Media Gallery